China Railway High-speed

-China Railway High-speed (CRH) is a high-speed rail service operated by China Railway.
+China Railway High-speed (CRH) is a high-speed rail service operated by China Railway in addition to China Railway's older Classic Rail services.

 The introduction of CRH series was a major part of the sixth national railway speedup, implemented on April 18, 2007.
 By the end of 2020, China Railway High-speed provided service to all provinces in China, and operated just under 38,000 km passenger tracks in length, accounting for about two-thirds of the world's high-speed rail tracks in commercial service.
 China has revealed plans to extend the HSR to 70,000 km by year 2035.
 It is the world's most extensively used railway service, with 2.29 billion bullet train trips delivered in 2019 and 2.16 billion trips in 2020, bringing the total cumulative number of trips to 13 billion as of 2020.

 Over 1000 sets of rolling stock are operated under the CRH brand including Hexie CRH1/2A/5 that are designed to have a maximum speed of 250 km/h, and CRH2C/3 have a maximum speed of 350 km/h.
 The indigenous designed CRH380A have a maximum test speed of 416.6 km/h with commercial operation speed of 350 km/h.
 The fastest train set, CRH380BL, attained a maximum test speed of 487.3 km/h.
 In 2017, the China Standardized EMU brand including CR400AF/BF and CR200J joined China Railway High-speed and are designated as Fuxing together with letters CR (China Railway).
 With a gradual plan, the CR brand is going to replace the current CRH brand in service.

 Depending on their speed, there are 3 categories of high speed trains, G, D and C (G and some C being the fastest at 350 km/h, D having a speed of 250 km/h and C having a speed of 200 km/h).